Mark Estdale

 Mark Estdale is a British voice director, sound engineer, voice actor, and casting director.
-In the 1980s, he worked as a sound engineer for musicians such as The Box, UV PØP, and industrial band In The Nursery.
+In the 1980s, he worked as a sound engineer for musicians such as The Box, UV PØP, and industrial band In the Nursery.
 He co-founded the electronic band Chains with Peter Hope, which in 1986 released a single on Native Records.
 In the 1990s, Estdale began working on video games, and is well known in the industry for founding the voice production company Outsource Media in 1996.
-As casting and voice director he has worked on over five hundred video games since 1995, including titles such as TimeSplitters 2, J K Rowling's Book of Spells, Clive Barker's Jericho and Wallace & Gromit's Grand Adventures.
+As casting and voice director he has worked on over five hundred video games since 1995, including titles such as TimeSplitters 2, Book of Spells, and Wallace & Gromit's Grand Adventures.

 Music career

 Estdale first started a career in music in the late 1970s.
 In 1984 he engineered the album Muscle In by the new wave band The Box.
 He also engineered Murmur by Sheffield industrial band Hula.
-From 1985 to 1988 he worked as either co-producer or sound engineer for a multitude of albums, including another release by The Box, two more releases by Hula, two releases by UV PØP, an album by the Lo-Fi and experimental band Toxic Shock, an album by jazz pianist John Avery, and three releases by industrial band In The Nursery.
+From 1985 to 1988 he worked as either co-producer or sound engineer for a multitude of albums, including another release by The Box, two more releases by Hula, two releases by UV PØP, an album by the Lo-Fi and experimental band Toxic Shock, an album by jazz pianist John Avery, and three releases by industrial band In the Nursery.

 In 1986, Estdale co-founded the electronic band Chain with Peter Hope.
-The band released their debut single, "Banging on the House / Chains," in February 1986 on Native Records.
+The band released their debut single, "Banging on the House / Chains", in February 1986 on Native Records.
 Estdale co-wrote and programmed both tracks, also providing drums and co-producing with Hope.